rockettheme/docs/Docs/wordpress/themes/alerion/demo_extension.md

 You'll need to enter the following in the main text field to create this text widget as it appears in our demo.

 ~~~
 <p>Parallax is apparent motion of a 3D object depending on your perspective.
-This effect has been transposed into the template, allowing configurable areas to move based on scroll position.</p>
+This effect has been transposed into the theme, allowing configurable areas to move based on scroll position.</p>

 <a class="readon" href="http://demo.rockettheme.com/wordpress/wp_alerion/features/">Read More</a>
 ~~~